sagemathinc/cocalc-doc/source/teaching-course-management.rst

 When working with Jupyter notebooks, it can be useful to make annotations in markdown cells and set the color of the annotations to stand out.

-You can change the font color in a markdown cell in Text edit mode using the font options toolbar, as explained in the section on :ref:`blah <font-options>`.
+You can change the font color in a markdown cell in Text edit mode using the font options toolbar, as explained in the section on :ref:`font-options`.

 Or you can edit the cell in Markdown edit mode and enter the HTML tags for desired color explicitly::